onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 - The Great Simplification
 - Rebel Wisdom
 - The Jim Rutt Show
-- Your Undivided Attention (the older ones)
-- 80,000 Hours Podcast?
-- Upstream with Erik Torenberg
+- The Truth with Carlos Farias
 - Dwarkesh Podcast
 - Lex Fridman Podcast
 - Metamodern Spirituality
-- the youtube one with Carl?
 - The knowledge project
+- Your Undivided Attention (the older ones)
+- 80,000 Hours Podcast
+- Upstream with Erik Torenberg
+- "Live Players" with Samo Burja and Erik Torenberg

 Top 10 lists - choice ranking - is (collective) relevance realization